kaichang201/gluecrr/README.md

     But it would probably be better to slim down the debug logs on the Import lambda and handle exceptions in a DLQ and DLQ Lambda.
 TBD.

 ## TBD
+- Multi-Primary
   - Update Source Parameters so that each database prefix is region-specific.
-This makes multi-primary scenario easier to configure.
+  - Update SNSTopic
 - DynamoDB for configuration
 - DynamoDB for audit trails
 - Cloudwatch events for cron-style scheduling